18+ Things to Know Before Visiting Puerto Rico

 Well, I am here to tell you that the entire Island of Puerto Rico is incredible, and I urge you to visit other areas outside of Old San Juan!
 Some places to explore include the islands, Ponce, Cabo Rojo, and Rincon.
 This is easily one of my top Puerto Rico travel tips!

-It is very easy to get around Puerto Rico via car and overall the streets are pretty well maintained.
-I would recommend insurance, however since there is quite a bit of potholes.
+It is very easy to get around Puerto Rico via car, and overall, the streets are pretty well maintained.
+I would recommend insurance, however, since there is quite a bit of potholes.
+If you are from the States, you can use your own car policy, but many places require it to be for a car that is a 2017 or newer.

-However, if you plan on just staying in Old San Juan a car is not really needed.
+Puerto Rico does have some public transportation available, however, you will be much better using Uber or taking a tour.
+If you plan on just staying in Old San Juan, a car is not really needed.
 Instead, Uber will be your best friend.

 You read that right; the local drinking age is 18 in Puerto Rico.
 So, if you are under 21 but want to experience the largest Rum distillery in the world, visit Puerto Rico and explore Casa Bacardi.